 Note to anyone who might have been brought here by a search for GNU: This is not the Free Software Foundation site.
 If it's the GNU Operating System you're looking for, follow this link.

-We at gnusystems have been doing bookkeeping, consulting and training in the Sudbury-Manitoulin area since 2000, when partners Pam Jackson and Gary Fuhrman moved from Sudbury to Manitoulin Island (north central Ontario, Canada).
-While we continue to serve clients on-site in both Sudbury and Manitoulin, most of the consulting work is now done from our Manitoulin office by remote link to the client's computer.
+We at gnusystems have been doing bookkeeping, consulting and training in the Sudbury-Manitoulin area since 2000, when partners Pam Jackson and Gary Fuhrman moved from Sudbury to Manitoulin Island.
+Pam is working much less now but still does occasional training and remote sessions.
+You can reach her at (705) 210-0529.